4. Tax-Free Childcare

 You’re not eligible if either you or your partner has a taxable income over £100,000.

-If your child is disabled you can get up to £4,000 a year until they’re 17.
+If your child is disabled you may get up to £4,000 a year until they’re 17.
+They’re eligible for this if they:

 Your childcare provider